amithkoujalgi/sys-stats/README.rst

    time period (for 30 mins, or more) - useful for plotting resource utilisation graphs.
 -  Security measures/user authentication
--  Searching for processes by PID, process name or command
 -  UI improvements - look and feel and slickness
+-  Sorting table data by fields
+-  Settings view
--  Ability to start the server in background (-d mode)
+-  Ability to start the server in background (-d/–daemon mode)
 -  Ability to pass an external JSON/YAML configuration file to configure bind address, logging path, etc.
 -  Support for cluster setup (may be?)